-Date of change Section, Page and Change 10-07-2020 New document 04-08-2020 Reference to new documents: COVID-19 guidance for Swimming Pools COVID-19 cleaning and disinfection supplementary information Sections reworded for clarity with no new requirements: • Staffing • Minimise contact, maintain social distancing and activity risk reduction measures Cleaning and disinfection (to refer to new supplementary information.
+Date of change Section, Page and Change 10-07-2020 New document 04-08-2020 Reference to new documents: COVID-19 guidance for Swimming Pools COVID-19 cleaning and disinfection supplementary information Sections reworded for clarity with no new requirements: Staffing Minimise contact, maintain social distancing and activity risk reduction measures Cleaning and disinfection (to refer to new supplementary information.
 New information in this compliance code: Foggers, UV devices and misters Aerosol Generating Procedures 21-08-2020 Ensuring that contractors are COVID-19 Secure.
 Updated section for Music and Drama Links to new CLEAPSS information and Supervised Toothbrushing programme requirements.
-New - spaces without appropriate ventilation Updated section regarding the use of face coverings

-Confirmation - desks and chairs should be disinfected between use by different pupils 07.00.00 New - premises hire and after school club use.
+New - spaces without appropriate ventilation Updated section regarding the use of face coverings Confirmation - desks and chairs should be disinfected between use by different pupils New - premises hire and after school club use.
 27-09-20 Contractors have been contacted in advance and their activities on site have been discussed.
 Peripatetic teachers and invigilators are referred to in the staffing section.
 Ensure that taking resources home is minimised, and that quarantining and cleaning arrangements are in place.
-Music, dance and drama has been updated Physical activity has been updated New section - Autumn Examinations Wraparound care - added to extra-curricular provision and section updates highlighted School vehicles - section updated Visitor section updated to reflect familiarisation and parents evenings Face coverings section updated First aid - new information added 13-10-20 Small amendment to wrap around care requirements - removal of rule of six Clarification that wearing face coverings does not exempt you from the requirements on close contacts of positive cases to self-isolate 21-10-20 Changed wording from local lockdown to new alert level terminology.
+Music, dance and drama has been updated Physical activity has been updated New section - Autumn Examinations

+Wraparound care - added to extra-curricular provision and section updates highlighted School vehicles - section updated Visitor section updated to reflect familiarisation and parents evenings Face coverings section updated First aid - new information added 13-10-20 Small amendment to wrap around care requirements - removal of rule of six Clarification that wearing face coverings does not exempt you from the requirements on close contacts of positive cases to self-isolate 21-10-20 Changed wording from local lockdown to new alert level terminology.
 Updated shielding for pupils information to reflect new alert level advice.
-Updated information on temporary staffing Updated information on ventilation for the winter Updated information on performing arts 13-11-20 Updated guidance on Aerosol Generating Procedures and first aid requalification Addition of information about where QR codes must be available in educational settings - visitor events and letting to external providers 31-12-20 All references to 14 day isolation period have been changed to 10 days.
-Page 6 - amendment to reflect that 15 minutes close contact can be accumulated.
-Page 18 - PE, sport and physical activity in Tier 4 update.
-Page 19 - New information for messy play Page 20 - Educational visits - updated to reflect that visits may be restricted as a result of Tier requirements.
-Page 21 - Extra- curricular provision and wraparound care in all tiers - updated
+Updated information on temporary staffing Updated information on ventilation for the winter Updated information on performing arts 13-11-20 Updated guidance on Aerosol Generating Procedures and first aid requalification Addition of information about where QR codes must be available in educational settings - visitor events and letting to external providers 01-02-2021 Minor changes to clarify when first aid certification validity has been extended to.
+Updates to fix some broken links 24-02-2021 Changes to reflect updated government guidance on full reopening of education settings including the use of face coverings, testing, educational visits and wrap around care